maeneak/ToneGen/README.md

 - Use the **Add Tone** button to append new rows; the app keeps at least one tone available.
 - The cumulative tone duration is limited to 60 seconds.
 Trim individual durations if you hit the limit.
+- Shape the overall contour in the **Envelope** card; longer releases can introduce overlap if the sequence has back-to-back tones.
+- Enable the **Filter** card to choose low-pass, high-pass, or band-pass responses and tune cutoff/resonance for the whole sequence.
 - Toggle effects in the **Effects** panel; disabled controls display `Off` and do not colour the sound.
 - After hitting **Download WAV**, your browser saves a `tone-sequence.wav` file with the applied effects.